 This isn’t always as easy as it looks.
 Mold stains can be almost impossible to get off with a scrub brush, and while bleach, hydrogen peroxide or oxalic acid all work to remove stains, they also lighten the colour of surrounding surfaces.
 The best option I’ve found so far for removing mold stains is the relatively new family of oxygen-based products made by different companies.
 The best take the form of a white powder that you mix with warm water and let sit for 10 minutes before sloshing onto the surface.
 You can see the results below.

 Occasionally you might need to do a bit of scrubbing after the solution goes on, but most times it simply removes staining all by itself.
 And somehow it does this without lightening surrounding areas at all.
 I’ve even had excellent results using these products to remove grey weathering from exterior wood, without getting rid of the underlying woodgrain.

 Click the video below to see my current favourite oxygen-based stain remover in action.

 Learning to control mold effectively and to explain how it’s done doesn’t take a long time, but the health value is pretty high.
 Kill mold where you find it, boost ventilation, then see how easy it is to prevent mold from ever coming back.

-As cold weather shows up again in the northern hemisphere, the conditions that lead to mold growth increase in several ways, too.
 If you really want to take mold control head-on, consider my online mold abatement course, MOLD BUSTER.
-It’s the most complete and detailed resource for getting to the root cause of mold growth.
+It’s the most complete and detailed resource for getting to the root cause of mold growth and eliminating it for good.
 Click below to download and examine it risk-free.
 You won’t find a more complete mold control resource anywhere.